 Annual Skin Exam

-In addition to doing routine skin self-exams, people should have their skin checked regularly by a doctor or nurse specialist.
-A doctor can do a skin exam during visits for regular checkups.
-People who think they have atypical moles should point them out to the doctor.
+In addition to doing routine skin self-exams, people should have a skin cancer check regularly by a doctor or a Physician Assistant/Nurse Practitioner.
+A doctor can do a skin cancer check during visits for regular checkups.
+Patients in Conroe and the Woodlands who think they have atypical moles should point them out to the doctor.
 It is also important to tell the doctor about any new, changing, or “ugly-looking” moles.

-Melanoma may run in families, and members of these families are at high risk for the disease.
-In some of these families, certain members also have a large number (usually over 100) of atypical moles.
+- Family with skin cancer.
+If anyone in your family has skin cancer or a large number (usually over 100) of atypical moles, you should get an annual skin cancer screening.
 These people have an especially high risk of developing melanoma.
-When two or more family members develop melanoma, it is important for all of the patients’ close relatives (parents, brothers, sisters, and children above the age of 10) to see a doctor and be examined carefully for atypical moles or any signs of melanoma.
-The doctor can then decide how often each person needs to be seen.
-(Doctors may recommend that these family members have checkups every 6 months.)
-Anyone who has a large number of abnormal moles also should be examined regularly.
+When two or more family members develop melanoma, it is important for all of the patients’ close relatives (parents, brothers, sisters, and children above the age of 12) to visit their dermatologist for a skin cancer check for atypical moles or any signs of melanoma.

 - Exposure to the sun.
 If you are constantly exposed to UVA and UVB rays without the protection of sunscreen, your chances for melanoma are greatly increased.
 Patients in Conroe and the Woodlands who have had severe sunburns in their childhood have an even higher chance of developing skin cancer.

 - Fair skin.
 Most patients who develop skin cancer are very fair-skinned with light hair, blue or green eyes, and freckles.
 The chance of sunburns is much higher for these patients, and any moles should be carefully observed by a dermatologist.